What Is a Repository?

 - The fifth button, the question mark, will take you to the Prismic documentation.

-- The sixth button, the cog, will take you to your repo settings.
+- The sixth button, the cog, will take you to your repository settings.

-Deleting a repo is irreversible.
-Once a repo is deleted, there is no way to get it back.
+Deleting a repository is irreversible.
+Once a repository is deleted, there is no way to get it back.